vorachet/ExamplesOfJavascriptStandardBuiltInObjects/README.md

 # Simple programming problems

 Collection of simple programming problems that can be your exercise.
-It may help you step close to being the one of good JS developers on your team

 ## Staircase